Variables are place holders for information, the information might be in one of two main types; text or numeric.

 text variable = str(numeric variable)

-The text variable and numeric variable are not true variable names since they have spaces in the naming and that is illegal in Python.
+The text variable and numeric variable are not true variable names since they have spaces in the naming, that is not permitted in Python.

 - A variable can also be a list, thus populated by more than one element, also known as an array.
 At this point only lists of one dimension will be considered.
 A square bracket ([ ]) is used to make a list.